 Where to see the Northern Lights

-The best places to watch Northern Lights on the planet are Iceland, Norway (Tromso & Lofoten), Finland, Russia, Alaska, and North of Canada.
+The best places to watch Northern Lights on the planet are Iceland, Norway, Finland, Russia, Alaska, and Canada.
 As a Spanish living in Russia, it’s incredible for me how all internet articles forget about the biggest country to see Northern Lights.

 The Northern Hemisphere as you can see in the planet map below, include all the countries.
 As to see the Aurora Australis is more complicated due to the location, we can’t include any country in the list.